 Table 1 reports the values of the calibrated parameters.
-The parameters are set in such a way that the model matches the economic data for Luxembourg.
-The steady state gross inflation rate is set to 1.005, corresponding to the average long-run annual inflation rate of 2% in Luxembourg.
-We set the discount factor of patient households, $\beta_P$ , at 0.999 in order to match the average annual Euribor rate of 2.1% in our sample (1999-2017).
-As for the discount factor of impatient households', $\beta_I$ , we set it at 0.995 corresponding to the average annual spread between the Euribor rate and loan rates on new mortgage contracts in Luxembourg of 190 bps.
+Time is measured in quarters.
+The parameters are set in such a way that the model matches the data for Luxembourg.
+The steady-state gross inflation, Π , is set to 1.005, corresponding to the average long-run annual inflation rate of 2% in Luxembourg.
+We set the discount factor of patient households, β_P , at 0.999 in order to match the average annual Euribor rate of 2.1% in our sample (1999-2017).
+As for the discount factor of impatient households, β_I , we set it at 0.995 implying the average annual spread between the Euribor rate and loan rates on new mortgage contracts in Luxembourg of 190 bps.

-The capital share in output, a, is calibrated at 0.3, corresponding to the share of labour income over GDP of 0.7 as per Luxembourg data.
-The capital depreciation rates in the residential $(\delta_h)$ and non-residential $(\delta_k)$ sectors are set respectively at 0.005 and 0.01 corresponding to residential and non-residential investments over their respective stock of capital in the data.
-The relative weight of housing in the utility function, $\chi_h$ , is calibrated such that the ratio of housing over consumption in the steady state is 0.043.
+The capital share in output, α , is calibrated at 0.3, corresponding to the share of labour income over GDP of 0.7 as per Luxembourg data.
+The capital depreciation rates in the residential (δ_h) and non-residential (δ_k) sectors are set respectively at 0.005 and 0.01 corresponding to residential and non-residential investments over their respective stock of capital in the data.
+The relative weight of housing in the utility function, χ_h , is calibrated such that the ratio of housing over consumption in the steady state is 0.043.

-Setting the weight of labour in utility, $\chi_n$ , to 7 allows us to match the share of working time of 1/3.
-The steady-state LTV ratio, $m_h$ , is set at 0.7 consistent with the average data.
-The steady state value of capital-to-mortgage loan ratio ( $\tau$ ) is calibrated as 0.25 as provided by the Luxembourg end-period data (2017).
+Setting the weight of labour in utility, χ_n , to 7 allows us to match the share of working time of 1/3.
+The steady-state LTV ratio, m_h , is set at 0.7 consistent with the average data.
+The steady state value of capital-to -mortgage loan ratio (τ) is calibrated as 0.25 as provided by the Luxembourg end-period data (2017).

-We calibrate the amortization rate for mortgage loans, $\kappa$ , at 0.0165, which implies that the average duration of mortgage loans in the model is 20 years.
+We calibrate the amortization rate for mortgage loans, κ , at 0.0165, which implies that the average duration of mortgage loans in the model is 20 years7.
 This value is consistent with Luxembourg data.
-Given this value and the ratio of debt stock to flow in the data, we infer that the share of loans that is refinanced in the model, $\zeta$ , is about 0.02, by assuming that the refinancing share of the first loan applications in data is small (10%) as there are no available Luxembourg data on this parameter.
+Given this value and the ratio of debt to loan in the data, we infer that the share of loans that is refinanced in the model, ζ , is about 0.02, by assuming that the refinancing share of the first loan applications in data is small (10%) as there are no available Luxembourg data on this parameter.